zospm/zospm-eqa/README.md

-# zbrew-eqa
+# zospm-eqa
-Repository to populate for Debug zbrew install
+Repository to populate for Debug zospm install